-Note S Note S 1.
 The core elective must be a single, 3-credit graduate-level course outside the student's major area, area of emphasis, and/or area of applied study.
-1. The core elective must be a single, 3-credit graduate-level course outside the student's major area, area of emphasis, and/or area of applied study.
-2. Upon approval from the department, students are required to present a public recital.
-2. Upon approval from the department, students are required to present a public recital. ~
+Upon approval from the department, students are required to present a public recital.
+Upon approval from the department, students are required to present a public recital.